sjanulonoks/provision/examples/pkt-demo/README.txt

 ----------------------------------------------

-  * you may optionally make changes to the "vars.tf" file - specifically, you can set the "cluster_name" to something other than "5min" - if you instantiate multiple DRP/Machines clusters, then the names will collide in the packet.net portal.
+  * you may optionally make changes to the "vars.tf" file - specifically, you can set the "cluster_name" to something other than "demo" - if you instantiate multiple DRP/Machines clusters, then the names will collide in the packet.net portal.
 Changing the "cluster_name" will help in identifying which resources belong to which cluster.